 c) providing alternative sources of information.

-a) Our Nurseries invite Local Speech and Language Therapists, Early Years Advisors, Occupational Health Advisors, Educational Psychologists to the setting in line with Multi-agency collaboration.
+a) We invite Local Speech and Language Therapists, Early Years Advisors, Occupational Health Advisors, Educational Psychologists to the setting in line with Multi-agency collaboration.

-b) Our Nurseries invites self-employed, specialist teachers into the school to give children with special educational needs and Disability individual or paired lessons.
+b) We invite self-employed, specialist teachers into the school to give children with special educational needs and Disabilities individual or paired lessons.
 These teachers are responsible to the nursery and work through the SENDCO but the financial arrangements are made privately between the teacher and parents.

 Links with other Schools

 We place great emphasis on the procedure resulting in the correct choice for parents of schools for their children.